Val-de-Travers: Economy

 As of In 2010 2010, Val-de-Travers had an unemployment rate of 6.6%.
 As of 2008, there were 322 people employed in the primary economic sector and about 139 businesses involved in this sector.
 1,980 people were employed in the secondary sector and there were 162 businesses in this sector.
 2,188 people were employed in the tertiary sector, with 374 businesses in this sector.
 There were residents of the municipality who were employed in some capacity.
 Of the working population, 13.1% used public transportation to get to work, and 57.3% used a private car.

 Asphalt was exploited until 1986 at La Presta Asphalt Mine.
 It is nowadays a museum.

 Education

 In the canton of Neuchâtel most municipalities provide two years of non-mandatory kindergarten, followed by five years of mandatory primary education.
 The next four years of mandatory secondary education is provided at thirteen larger secondary schools, which many students travel out of their home municipality to attend.
 During the 2010–11 school year, there were 10.5 kindergarten classes with a total of 198 students in Val-de-Travers.
 In the same year, there were 29 primary classes with a total of 528 students.

 Transportation

 The municipality has seven railway stations.
 Two, Travers and Noiraigue, are located on the Neuchâtel–Pontarlier line with service to Neuchâtel and France.
-The other five are located on the Travers–Buttes line, which also servers Travers.
+The other five are located on the Travers–Buttes line, which also serves Travers.